Owen Miller Player Props: Brewers vs. Phillies

 Owen Miller At The Plate

-- Miller has picked up a hit in 50 of 75 games this year, with multiple hits 17 times.
+- Miller has reached base via a hit in 50 games this season (of 76 played), and had multiple hits in 17 of those games.

-- Looking at the 75 games he has played this year, he's hit a home run in five of them (6.7%), and in 1.8% of his trips to the dish.
+- He has gone deep in 6.6% of his games this year, and 1.8% of his trips to the plate.

-- In 29.3% of his games this season, Miller has picked up at least one RBI.
-In four of those games (5.3%) he recorded two or more RBI.
+- Miller has an RBI in 22 of 76 games this year, with multiple RBI in four of them.

+- He has scored in 31.6% of his games this season, with more than one run scored in 5.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.